PolicyStat/gitlit/docs/sphinx/ProblemStatement.rst

 burden of knowledge, and get used to using command-line tools, which is foreign to the average user.

-Place your trust in the mighty gitlit
+Place your trust in the mighty Gitlit
 -------------------------------------
 Our tool is meant to solve some of the problems that crop up with casual users trying to use Git on non-source-code documents.